emallmin/duckdrams/index.md

 ## Todo
 - Review index page
-- Other pages: contact, distillery notes
+- Other pages: categories pages, post archive, contact, distillery list
 - Set up the Cloudflare CDN
+- Enable some commenting feature (Commento?)
 - Figure out how to do image gallery/tiles
 - Some site styling
 - Semi-manually copy over ~150 posts from the old blog...